vegaprotocol/vega/README.md

 rpc AmendOrder(vega.Amendment) returns (OrderResponse);
 ```

-To amend an existing order on the network, a caller can submit protobuf `Amendment` messages and receive OrderResponses from the API.
+To amend an existing order on the network, a caller can submit a protobuf `Amendment` message and receive an `OrderResponse` from the API.
 In the following example a trader wishes to amend an existing order with ID `v10028123-99091233` with a total of `1000` contracts at price `400` on market ID `BTC/DEC19`:

 **Request**